-The Company has been operating for over 129 years using a board leadership structure in which the President and Chief Executive Officer ("CEO") and Chairman of the Board of Directors positions are filled by separate individuals.
+The Company has been operating for over 132 years using a board leadership structure in which the President and Chief Executive Officer ("CEO") and Chairman of the Board of Directors positions are filled by separate individuals.
 The Company believes that its leadership structure is appropriate because by having an outside independent Chairman, there exists a certain degree of control and balanced oversight of the management of the Board's functions and its decision making processes.
 In accordance with the Company's bylaws, the Board of Directors elects the CEO and the Chairman, and each of these positions may be held by the same person or may be held by two persons.
 Under the Company's Corporate Governance Guidelines, the Board does not have a policy, one way or the other, on whether the role of the Chairman and CEO should be separate and, if it is to be separate, whether the Chairman should be selected from the non-employee directors or be an employee.
 Under its charter, the Nominating and Corporate Governance Committee periodically reviews and recommends to the Board the leadership structure of the Board.
 Because the Company's Chairman and CEO positions are served by two individuals, the Company currently does not require a Lead Director.

 The Company believes that its leadership structure allows the directors to provide effective oversight of its risk management function.
 The Audit Committee oversees the accounting and financial reporting processes of the Company, as well as legal and compliance matters and risk management.
 The Audit Committee charter provides that the Audit Committee is responsible for overseeing the internal controls of the Company along with its adherence with compliance and regulatory requirements.
 In carrying out its responsibilities, the Audit Committee works closely with members of Company's executive management and employees of the firm to which the external audit services of the Company are outsourced.
 The Audit Committee meets regularly and receives an overview of findings from various risk management initiatives including internal audits, Sarbanes Oxley and compliance reports.
 The Audit Committee also receives updates between its regular meetings from the CEO, the Chief Administrative Officer ("CAO") and the Chief Financial Officer ("CFO") and other members of management relating to risk oversight matters.
 The Audit Committee provides minutes of all its meetings to the full Board.
 The full Board also engages in periodic discussions with the CEO, CAO, CFO and other corporate officers as the Board may deem appropriate.
-In addition to the roles performed by the Audit Committee, the Compensation Committee considers the risks that may arise through the Company's compensation programs.
-The Compensation Committee Chairman also reports to the Board on a routine basis.